-This page will contain a list of on-line resources that you may find helpful.
-It was last updated on 18 July 2020.
+This page will contain a list of services and other on-line resources that you may find helpful.
+It was last updated on 17 October 2020.
 Should you require past items that have been posted please email firstname.lastname@example.org

 The Church of England has a new telephone number to ring to hear daily hymns, prayers and reflections – ideal if you do not have a computer (Please pass this to anyone you know like this) 0800 804 8044.
 More info here:https://www.churchofengland.org/more/media-centre/coronavirus-covid-19-guidance-parishes/daily-hope-phone-line